 To collect and make payments due and administer our accounts.

-Communicate with you concerning any enquiries, bookings, travel services provided, problems and complaints, and to respond to any submissions, enquiries or requests from you.
+To communicate with you concerning any inquiries, bookings, travel services provided, problems and complaints, and to respond to any submissions, inquiries or requests from you.

-Analyze, audit, provide, operate, administer, maintain and improve our business, website, systems, and services; to carry out surveys and analyze the results; to run promotions and competitions; undertake product or customer research/development; to assist us in and help us to improve our sales, editorial, advertising and marketing processes; to carry out other business development and improvement activities; and to provide training to our staff, sub-contractors and suppliers.
-For example, we may use your personal data to help us profile how our customers generally are using our websites and booking travel services with (or through) us.
-We may also use this data to ascertain interests so that we can better tailor our business offerings.
+To analyze, audit, provide, operate, administer, maintain and improve our business, website, systems, and services; to carry out surveys and analyze the results; to run promotions and competitions; undertake product or customer research/development; to assist us in and help us to improve our sales, editorial, advertising and marketing processes; to carry out other business development and improvement activities; and to provide training to our staff, sub-contractors and suppliers.
+For example, we may use your personal information to help us profile how our customers generally are using our websites and booking travel services with (or through) us.
+We may also use this information to ascertain interests so that we can better tailor our business offerings.